publicissapient-france/magritte/api/doc/list_labels_for_category.md

   **Optional:**

-  NOT SUPPORTED YET : currently, should call endpoint `/versions/:version/labels/file?category:category`

-  `accept:mime` The format to retrieve content.
+  `accept: mime` The format to retrieve content.
   Supported are
     * `application/json`
     * `application/octet-stream`